I was born on the 10th

 - P. Valente, “Providing Near-Optimal Fair-Queueing Guarantees at Round-Robin Amortized Cost”, Proceedings of the

-This paper contains a simple solution for reducing the
+These journal and conference papers contains a simple solution for

-amortized execution time of fair-queueing packet schedulers, in
+reducing the amortized execution time of fair-queueing packet

-particular of the ones with a higher computational cost than a Deficit
+schedulers, in particular of the ones with a higher computational cost

-Round Robin (DRR).
-This solution also enables the modified scheduler
+than a Deficit Round Robin (DRR).
+This solution also enables the

-to handle seamlessly both leaves and internal nodes in a hierarchical
+modified scheduler to handle seamlessly both leaves and internal nodes

 - M. Casoni, A. Paganelli, P. Valente, “A Modular Architecture